kevinbungeneers/dotfiles/README.md

 Either one is fine.
 The one from Determinate Systems has some quality-of-life improvements, such as:
 - survives macOS updates (see https://github.com/NixOS/nix/issues/3616)
 - doesn't configure channels and enables flake support by default
-- offers a built-in way to perform an uninstall
+- offers a built-in way to uninstall Nix

 If you went with the official installer, make sure that the `experimental-features` is set to `flakes nix-command repl-flake`.
 You can check by running:
 ```console